Albany Ring Road

 We will continue to keep the community up-to-date on the progress of the project.

-A number of properties have been acquired as part of the alignment definition and preliminary planning work undertaken to date.
-Further land acquisition activities will be undertaken when construction funding has been secured for the development of the remaining stages of the project.
+A number of properties have been acquired as part of the alignment definition and preliminary planning work has been undertaken.
+Further land acquisition activities will be undertaken once construction funding has been secured for the development of the remaining stages of the project.